wp-plugins/related/readme.txt

 * List of posts can also be added to the content of your post.
 * Custom markup possible, build your own caroussel or anything you fancy.
 * Support for multilanguage plugins, like WPML and Qtranslate-X.
+* Duplicate plugin Related (Doubled Up) is included to build a second list.

 The plugin was written to have the option to add related posts to each blog post using a simple but functional plugin.
 You can select the related posts yourself manually.